 That combination is rare.
 It's why teams bring me in when the stakes are high.

-Clause detection modeling, extraction pipeline design, and structured dataset creation from unstructured legal language — built to hold up in production.
+Clause detection modeling, extraction pipeline design, and structured dataset creation from unstructured legal language — built to hold up under attorney scrutiny across financial services, energy, and law firm portfolios.

-I present AI performance findings to attorneys, legal ops directors, and executives — bridging the communication gap most technical teams can't close.
+I present AI performance findings to attorneys, legal ops leaders, and executives — bridging the communication gap most technical teams can't close, and accelerating sign-off where it matters.

 A financial services client needed to extract and analyze key clause provisions across a massive contract portfolio.
 Manual review at that volume was cost-prohibitive and slow.